 “Safe eSports” is also described in the AESA’s strategic plan, outlining that a safe gaming culture and increased accessibility is the goal.
 This goal is key for establishing healthy cultures in gaming and eSports, considering the lengthy history of gaming and discrimination.
 Activision Blizzard has been sued for “fostering a sexist culture,” so the issue of safe gaming is not a problem of the past.
 By tackling this issue at the level of individual communities, the AESA is able to discipline and administer rehabilitative processes in a direct manner.

 Members of the AESA include the University of Alberta eSports Association, the University of Alberta Super Smash Bros.
-Club — which Ly founded when he was a student — as well as clubs all over the province like the NAIT Smash Club, Fort McMurray Smash, and Calgary Halo.
+Club — which Ly founded when she was a student — as well as clubs all over the province like the NAIT Smash Club, Fort McMurray Smash, and Calgary Halo.

-“What’s really great here in particular is that they all have grassroots origins,” he said.
+“What’s really great here in particular is that they all have grassroots origins,” she said.
 “They’re really just from communities and people who wanted to get together to play a game that they love and we’re able to support their growth in that area.”

 Ly described sustainability for the AESA as a long term goal, but the organization would also like to someday support local players.